papaj2139/pongOS/README.md

 - Double buffered graphics
 - Fits in a single floppy disk image

+## Plans
+- Make it do some fucking fancy beep boop sounds with PC speaker
+- Try to test it on REAL hardware (altho i DOUBT it will work)

 ## License
 Feel free to use this code however you'd like!